Choosing a Major

 Use YOUR COURSE SELECTIONS to Explore

-Take classes from a variety of subjects to help focus your interests.
 Take advantage of the variety in Hope’s curriculum and strategically select general education courses that align with potential interests you want to explore.
-To get started, you could set up a meeting with a professor in an academic area you are interested in to learn more about the program.
+To get started, set up a meeting with a professor in an academic area you are interested in to learn more about the program.

 EXPLORE THROUGH EXPERIENCE

-Experiences beyond a traditional classroom are key to testing your interests and further developing your strengths.
+Experiences beyond the classroom are key to testing your interests and further developing your strengths.
 Consider volunteering, student clubs and leadership, informational interviews, internships and international study.
-Come into the Boerigter Center to reflect on the things you're experiencing in and out of the classroom to help choose your major.
+Make an appointment with us to reflect on the things you're experiencing in and out of the classroom to help choose your major.

 - Know Your Professional Options